Learning-based Calibration of Flux Crosstalk in Transmon Qubit Arrays: Single-Qubit Characterization

 \section{Single-Qubit Characterization}

 Before we can conduct the learning-based protocol described in this paper, we must perform single-qubit characterizations.
 One of the essential assumptions of the protocol is that we can convert accurately between flux experienced by a qubit's SQUID loop and its frequency.
 This conversion is described by the transmon spectrum (Eq.~\ref{eq:transmon_spectrum}).
-We also require the ability to convert, in the case of a single qubit, between voltage $V$ applied to its flux line and flux $\Phi_\mathrm{ext}$ experienced by the qubit's SQUID loop.
+In the case of a single qubit, the protocol relies on the ability to convert between voltage $V$ applied to its flux line and flux $\Phi_\mathrm{ext}$ experienced by the qubit's SQUID loop.
 This conversion is described by $\Phi_\mathrm{ext} = V/V^{\Phi_0}+ \Phi_{\text{offset}}$, where $V^{\Phi_0}$ is the voltage required to tune the qubit by one magnetic flux quantum $\Phi_0$, and $\Phi_{\text{offset}}$ is a flux offset.

 We determine $V^{\Phi_0}$, $\Phi_{\text{offset}}$, $f^{\text{max}}$, $d$, and $E_{C}$ by performing qubit spectroscopy.
 We sweep the voltage $V$ across the full extent of our tuning range (which in practice turns out to be approximately $\pm 0.3 V^{\Phi_0}$) and measure the qubit frequency.
 We fit this curve with Eq.~\ref{eq:transmon_spectrum}, substituting $\Phi_\mathrm{ext} = V/V^{\Phi_0}+ \Phi_{\text{offset}}$, where $V^{\Phi_0}$.
 Naturally, the more data points we take for the spectroscopy fit, the more precise our fit parameters will become.
 We investigate the precision of our fit parameters under the presence of frequency measurement uncertainty $\sigma_{\mathrm{meas.}}\in \{0.1,0.5,1.0\}$~MHz.